ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname, segmentname"`

-    Example 1 - Define a policy to allow multiple segments to communicate with only one other segment:
+    Example 1: Define a policy to allow multiple segments to communicate with only one other segment

     `New-InformationBarrierPolicy -Name "ResearchManufacturingTalkToHROnly" -AssignedSegment "Research, Manufacturing" -SegmentsAllowed "HR" -State Inactive`

     In this example, we defined a policy that allows the *Research* and *Manufacturing* segments to communicate only with *HR*.

-    Example 2 - Define a policy to allow multiple segments to communicate with only certain other segments:
+    Example 2: Define a policy to allow multiple segments to communicate with only certain other segments

     `New-InformationBarrierPolicy -Name "SalesMarketingTalkToHRManufacturingOnly" -AssignedSegment "Sales, Marketing" -SegmentsAllowed "HR, Manufacturing" -State Inactive`